Garden maintenance scheme

 What work is covered under the scheme?
 Toggle accordion

-The scheme covers the cutting of grass and any hedges but does not include the maintenance of any bushes, shrub beds or trees.
-Gardens should be kept clean and clear in order for the grass to be cut.
-This also includes properties with communal gardens and items such as trampolines, toys and any debris in the garden needs to be removed.
+The scheme covers the cutting of grass and any hedges, but does not include the maintenance of any bushes, shrub beds, boarders or trees.
+Gardens should be kept clean and clear in order for the grass to be cut, this also includes removal of all animal faeces, items such as trampolines, toys and any debris in the garden.

-16 grass cuts will be carried out between March and October and 4 hedge trims.
+16 grass cuts will be carried out between March and October and four hedge trims.

 Please note – for residents of mobile homes, grass cutting only will be undertaken.